 Thanksgiving Dinner Every Night

 Just because Thanksgiving is in November doesn’t mean we can’t incorporate Thanksgiving traditions year-round as we sit down together at the dinner table.
-Enjoy your time with your family and encourage your children to tell you all about their day and what they are grateful for.
+Enjoy your time with your family and encourage your children to tell you all about their day and the things to be grateful for.
 Ask them to remember to thank siblings and other family members.
 Some families find it helpful to put together a gratitude jar to collect their thankful statements all year, and then they can go through everything they wrote each year on Thanksgiving.

 The most important stress buster that I added to my life was introducing a gratitude prayer with my children every night as part of their bedtime routine.
 We go around the room and each say one thing we are thankful for that day and one thing we hope for in the future.
 It is such a special time we share together, and has become a key part of our lives.
 I love this practice because it gives me a chance to think about gratitude everyday, even if I don’t always say everything I am thinking out loud for my children to hear.
 And when you do it with your children, they hold you accountable.
 My children love it so much that they now need to say thank you before they can fall asleep.